Keeganbalcerzak/life-os/README.md

 # 🌌 Life OS

-Life OS is an all-in-one life management platform engineered to feel like a personal galaxy.
-Tasks emit stardust, reservoirs glow with kinetic liquid energy, and every click tries to reward an ADHD brain with motion, color, and delight.
-The app can run completely offline with local storage, or sync securely across devices through Supabase authentication and Postgres.
+3 The app can run completely offline with local storage, or sync securely across devices through Supabase authentication and Postgres.

 ---